 25 November 2020.
 Redevelopment of the Glen Abbey Golf Course into a whole new community of over 3,000 housing units is proposed, notwithstanding strong opposition from the Town and Region.
 If approved through the appeals' process, a precedent will be set which will render our official plans meaningless and lead to unconstrained development throughout the Town.
 Click here for details.

-28 November 2020.
-Schedule 6 of of a new omnibus bill, Bill 229, the “Protect, Support and Recover from COVID-19 Act”, currently before the legislature, will drastically curtail the mandate of conservation authorities in Ontario.
+29 January 2021.
+Ontario Bill 229, the “Protect, Support and Recover from COVID-19 Act”, is now law.
+It curtails the mandate of conservation authorities in Ontario.
 Conservation authorities help protect our sources of fresh water.
-Public input is needed.
 Click here for details.

 5 November 2020.
 Development of a 12-storey, mixed-use residential/commercial building is proposed for a block consisting of 3 lots which together face Navy Street and Centennial Square and run between Randall and Church.
 The TCRA supports the project in principle but has reservations about some details.
 Click here for details.

 5 October 2020.
 The proposal to replace the old Medical Arts Building at 358 Reynolds (corner of Reynolds and Macdonald) with a 3-storey condo apartment building comprised of 14 apartments came before the Planning and Development Council today in the statutory public meeting step.
 TCRA delegated at the meeting in opposition to the proposal.
 The next step is for the owner to respond to the public input and Council's concerns.
 Click here for minutes of the meeting.